richardeus1/CryptoAlertsWithDiscord/README.md

 pip install -U discord.py

+Remember to modify DISCORD_BOT_TOKEN = "" and DISCORD_CHANNEL_ID = "" with your data on bot.py and in send_initial_message.py files

 You will need to execute only once this:

 send_initial_message.py

-take note of the id of the message that is displayed in terminal. you will copy that and paste it in DISCORD_MESSAGE_ID = "" under bot.py file
+once you executed send_initial_message.py take note of the id of the message that is displayed in terminal. you will copy that and paste it in DISCORD_MESSAGE_ID = "" under bot.py file

-also, remember to modify DISCORD_BOT_TOKEN = "" and DISCORD_CHANNEL_ID = "" with your data on bot.py and in send_initial_message.py files

 now you can execute it manually by doing in terminal: